dmytrostriletskyi/threads-net/README.md

 }
 ```

-Instead of manually create a `JSON` file, you can ask `Threads` to generate it, specifying a path to where to save it,
+Instead of manually creating a `JSON` file, you can ask `Threads` to generate it, by specifying a path to where to save it,
 with the following command:

 ```python